iamkenos/ellie/docs/DETAILED_GUIDE.md

 };
 ```

-Given a meta file above and by modifying the configuration property `locale`, you can instruct the runner to pick values from the specific locale instead of the default.
+Given the meta file above and by modifying the configuration property `locale`, you can instruct the runner to pick values from the specific locale instead of the default.

 _`ellie.conf.ts`_